 Proline is an amino acid that plays a key role in building and maintaining the resilience of hair, skin and nails.
 It also improves the integrity of our gut lining, making it strong and healthy, thus up-regulating our digestive capacity.

-When post-surgery patients were given supplemental glutamine, it translated to quicker recoveries and shorter hospital stays.1Harry Engle, a physician from the National Institutes of Health in the 1950s, found that glutamine was essential for the growth and integrity of immune cells in our body, being linked to increasing the Secretory IgA levels in our mucus membranes (which is our body’s first line of defense against pathogens).1
+When post-surgery patients were given supplemental glutamine, it translated to quicker recoveries and shorter hospital stays.1Harry Engle, a physician from the National Institutes of Health in the 1950s, found that glutamine was essential for the growth and integrity of immune cells in our body, is linked to increasing the Secretory IgA levels in our mucous membranes (which is our body’s first line of defence against pathogens).1

 Glycine is another amino acid found in bone broth that aids in the cleansing and detoxification of pesticides and heavy metals like mercury, lead and cadmium.
 This in itself will allow the body to heal and perform tasks easily without being scummed up with waste and metals that block function.
 Glycine also helps to convert glucose into useable energy and decreases inflammation.
 When a scientist looked at glycine supplementation it was shown to decrease homocysteine levels which can decrease our risk of cardiovascular disease, premature aging, and cancer.1 Glycine also stimulates the production of stomach acid which allows us to digest and absorb foods, decreasing the symptoms of gastric reflux.

 Arginine is another amino acid that can accelerate wound healing, repair muscle, and relax blood vessels by breaking down nitric oxide, which improves blood flow and artery relaxation, thus decreasing our blood pressure.2Arginine production can significantly decrease inflammation and is essential for normal T-cell function, whose job is to scan the body looking for infections and destroy the bacteria or viral infected cells.3